jellyho/Tabletop-Sim/README.md

-# ACT-SIM: Extended Simulation for ACT
+# Tabletop-SIM: Extended Simulation for ACT
 This repo contains the implementation of Original ACT, with one more simulation(3 total).